solo-io/platform-portal-backstage-plugin-backend/plugins/platform-portal-backstage-plugin-backend/README.md

     tokenEndpoint: // Update with your token endpoint
     // This is optional.
 Defaults to false.
     debugLogging: false
-    // This is optional.
+    // Setting at least one of these fields is required.
     syncFrequency:
       hours: 0
       minutes: 1
       seconds: 0
       milliseconds: 0
-    // This is optional.
+    // Setting at least one of these fields is required.
     syncTimeout:
       hours: 0
       minutes: 0